Updated: Aug 6

 But why is this soup better than the hundreds of other recipes you could find or mixes you could buy at a store?
 The secret is the fresh bouquet garni.
 A bouquet garni is a collection of herbs used to flavor stocks and soups; you could also say they are aromatics.
-While other recipes may call for dried herbs, I forbid you from using this abomination, or maybe tell you to throw in a sprig of thyme or rosemary; I've created a collection of herbs that will make your mouth water.
+While other recipes may call for dried herbs, I forbid you from using this abomination in this soup. opt for a fresh sprig of thyme or rosemary.
+For this recipe, I've created a collection of herbs that will make your mouth water.

 Using dried herbs versus fresh herbs is not even comparable.
 You'll get a rich, more robust flavor profile from fresh herbs.
 Your dish will smell and taste as though you freshly picked the ingredients from your garden.
 You'll taste the aromatics within your dish!
 If you ever want to elevate your cooking, use FRESH herbs.

-But enough about my propaganda on fresh herbs, let's jump right into this recipe!
-Even the pickiest of eaters will enjoy it, and it is highly versatile in cooking for a large family or just yourself.
-Keep in mind, if your cooking for yourself, you can freeze this soup; look in the chef's notes to find out how!
+But enough about my propaganda on fresh herbs; let's jump right into this recipe!
+Keep in mind, if you are cooking for yourself, you can freeze this soup; look in the chef's notes to find out how!
+Even the pickiest of eaters will enjoy this recipe, it is highly versatile in cooking for a large family or just yourself.